A photo of her at 40 – gray hair unevenly cut like a boy with an errant lawnmower. Wrinkles, double-chin.

 And find comfort in what they were.

-Because at Thanksgiving, the peace and the quiet overrules everything.
+Because at Thanksgiving, the peace and the quiet in our souls overrules everything.

 In 1936, 26-year old Ellie McGovern found herself in a precarious position.